kevmhughes/TriBook/README.md

 - Session Secret: Add a session secret string, which will be used to securely sign and encrypt session data for user authentication.

-For reference, check the .env.example file in the root folder for the correct format.
+For reference, check the .env.example file in the root directory for the correct format.

 ## Usage